-Regulation ME-2: Repayment Capacity and Cash Flow Based Lending
+Regulation ME R-2: Repayment Capacity and Cash Flow Based Lending

-- 1. Banks/DFIs shall specifically identify the sources of repayment and assess the repayment capacity of the borrower on the basis of assets conversion cycle and expected future cash flows.
-In order to add value, the banks/DFIs are encouraged to assess conditions prevailing in the particular sector/industry they are lending to and its future prospects.
-The banks/DFIs should be able to identify the key drivers of their borrowers' businesses, the key risks associated with their businesses and their risk mitigants.
-Banks/DFIs may also use Income Estimation Models specially in program-based lending to assess repayment capacity of the borrowers. - 2.
-The rationale and parameters used to project the future cash flows shall be documented and annexed with the cash flow analysis undertaken by the bank/DFI.
+- 1. Banks & DFIs shall specifically identify the sources of repayment and assess the repayment capacity of the borrower on the basis of assets conversion cycle and expected future cash flows.
+In order to add value, banks & DFIs are encouraged to assess conditions prevailing in the particular sector/ industry they are lending to and its future prospects.
+Banks & DFIs should be able to identify the key drivers of their borrowers' businesses, the key risks associated with their businesses and their risk mitigants.
+Banks & DFIs may also use Income Estimation Models specially in program-based lending to assess repayment capacity of the borrowers. - 2.
+The rationale and parameters used to project the future cash flows shall be documented and annexed with the cash flow analysis undertaken by banks & DFIs.

-Regulation ME-3: Per Party Exposure Limit
+Regulation ME R-3: Per Party Exposure Limit

-The maximum exposure of a bank/DFI on a single Medium Enterprise shall not exceed Rs 100 million.
-The total exposure (including leased assets) availed by a single Medium Enterprise from the banks/DFIs shall not exceed Rs 200 million.
+Medium Enterprise can avail financing (including leased assets) upto Rs 200 million from a single bank/ DFI or from all banks & DFIs.
 It is expected that Medium Enterprises approaching this limit should have achieved certain sophistication as they migrate into larger firms and should be able to meet the requirements of Prudential Regulations for Corporate/ Commercial Banking.